GameMakerDiscord/PushEd/README.md

 `PEd_VAR_ALPHA`    | Instance alpha

 **List of automatically saved variables:**

  `x`, `y`, `image_angle`, `image_xscale`, `image_yscale`, `image_blend`, `image_alpha`

 These variables are ALWAYS saved into the room file (both GM's native and external).
 Any other additional variable has to be written into instance's creation code.
-Writing variables into the creation code is done by PEd_instanceAutocompleteCode.
+Writing variables into the creation code is done by `PEd_instanceAutocompleteCode`.
 Loading variables from creation code, which is necessary only for external "*.bbmap" room files (in GM's native rooms this is done automatically), is done in `PEd_assignVariable`.
 So if you make any changes to the constants, make sure that you have also rewritten variable names in those two scripts.

 > \* - Additional variables, necessary only for 3D transformations.
 If you are using PEd for creating 2D levels, you can leave these constants as they are.